-Pupils who are not making expected progress are identified through our review meetings with the Tutors, SENDCO, Heads of Achievement and Heads of Departments at Pupil Group Action Planning (PGAP) meetings.
+Pupils who are not making expected progress are identified through our review meetings with the Tutors, SENDCO, Heads of Achievement and Heads of Departments.
 In this meeting a discussion takes place about why individual pupils are experiencing difficulty and what further support can be given to aid their progression.